 A state-run archive will also assist in the facilitation of campaign finance enforcement.
-The centralization of digital ad information in a government-hosted archive would allow for more legal oversight of digital political ads by the FPPC, while also facilitating public review of political advertisements through enabling journalists, watchdog groups, and other members of the public to review ads, understand who is trying to influence them, and alert the FPPC to possible wrongdoing.
+The centralization of digital ad information in a government-hosted archive would allow for more legal oversight of digital political ads by the FPPC, while also facilitating citizen review of political advertisements through enabling journalists, watchdog groups, and other members of the public to review ads and alert the FPPC to possible wrongdoing.

 The DTTF heard from a multitude of speakers who support the Archive or are working toward an Archive in their own jurisdiction.
 Most agree that platform run archives are inconsistent in the type of information disclosed and lack enforcement capabilities.
 Specifically, the Campaign Legal Center presented the difference between the Facebook, Google, and Snapchat advertisement archives and how each platform disclosed different information.
-The State of Maryland has been one of the first to require such an archive and has seen a positive impact on voters and transparency.
+The State of Maryland has been one of the first to create such an archive and has seen a positive impact on voters and transparency.